 - An approach to transportation decision making that:

 - Considers environmental issues early in the planning process;

-- Carries those considerations through project development, design, and construction; and
+- Carries those considerations through project development; and

 - Tries to identify "red flags."

 - A seamless decision-making process that:

 - Minimizes duplication of effort;

 - Promotes environmental stewardship; and

 - Reduces delays in project implementation.